jing-vision/lightnet/README.md

 # yolo-studio
 A turnkey solution to train and deploy your own object detection network, contains:

+- modules/darknet - the main engine for training & inferencing.
-- Augmentor - image augmentation library in Python.
+- modules/Augmentor - image augmentation library in Python.
-- Yolo_mark - the toolkit to prepare training data.
+- modules/Yolo_mark - the toolkit to prepare training data.
-- darknet - the main engine for training & inferencing.
+- modules/yolo2_light - lightweighted inferencing engine [optional].
-- yolo2_light - lightweighted inferencing engine, optional.
+- modules/cvui - lightweighted GUI based purely on OpenCV.
+- openpose-darknet - Openpose implementation using darknet framework.

 # How to build